enderian/xomologisou-forms/README.md

 xomologisou.gr -  forms
 ===

+> You can find the application live at [xomologisou.gr](https://xomologisou.gr)!

 ## Introduction

-This project is the customer-facing side of the xomologisou a§pp, a popular Greek application that handles confesessions for Facebook confession pages.
+This project is the customer-facing side of the xomologisou app, a popular Greek application that handles confesessions for Facebook confession pages. :secret:

 The managing software is located in a different repo, and will be published at a later time.